EyYoTony/cats-mock-exam/instructions.md

 ## Objectives

-- Update the api defined in this repo to send data back and forth to a mysql database as well as the existing
+- Update the api defined in this repo to send data back and forth to a mysql database as well as a couch database.

 - Use environment variables to control:
   - The database platform (CouchDB or MySQL) the api "talks" to.